matellis/banner_script/README.md

 -m      - used as 'motd'          (in terminal login screen) -r      - restore original 'motd'

-STRING  - all characters will be converted to uppercase
+STRING    a-z (lowercase) : will be converted to uppercase
+          ' (single quote): must be escaped and place outside quotes
+          | (pipe)        : manual line break position
 ```

 **Download**